Kodular/Documentation/docs/components/maps/map.md

 |:----:|:-------:|
 |boolean|False|

 Show a compass on the map.
-If the device provides a digital compass, orientation changes will   be used to rotate the compass icon.
+If the device provides a digital compass, orientation changes willbe used to rotate the compass icon.

 ### Show Scale